Version Management (7 min)

 3. Click the corresponding gear icon to open the project versions window.

 Click on view to open the view version window.
-This window displays important information about that specific version including the user that published or committed the version.
+This window displays important information about that specific version, including the user who published or committed it.

 For example,

-• Changes were made in the sandbox environment, and it was exported again to the production environment using the Remove existing option.
+- Changes were made in the sandbox environment, which was exported again to the production environment using the Remove existing option.